Msingi-AI/msingi-ai.github.io/posts/data-challenge.md

 excerpt: Join our initiative to create the largest open-source dataset of African languages, powering the next generation of AI technologies.
 ---

-# MsingiAI Data Challenge: Building Africa's Language Resources

-The success of AI models like KANEX depends heavily on the quality and quantity of training data.
+The success of AI models depends heavily on the quality and quantity of training data.
 Today, we're launching an ambitious initiative to create the largest open-source dataset of African languages, and we need your help.

 ## Why This Matters